The 6 Easiest Countries To Get A Work Visa

 6. New Zealand

-New Zealand has always been a popular choice for those looking for stunning landscapes and a relatively stress-free visa system.
+New Zealand has always been a popular choice for those looking to study among stunning landscapes, and a relatively stress-free visa system makes New Zealand one of the easiest countries to get a work visa.
 Its post-study work visa is for those who have completed a relevant degree in the country, and is granted for a period of up to three years—perfect for searching for that first job after your MBA or business master’s.

 Are you a budding entrepreneur?
 Then the Entrepreneurship Work Visa offers you the chance to build your business in the country for a period of up to three years.
-You must have a detailed business plan, NZ$100k to invest (US$65k), and be able to meet a minimum of 120 points on their visa points scale.
+You must have a detailed business plan, NZ$500k to invest (US$345k), and be able to meet a minimum of 120 points on the visa scale.

 Although Canada shares a lengthy border with the US, its flexible immigration system couldn’t be more at odds with that of its neighbor.

-As the US restricts visas, Canada has extended its flexible rules for international students, meaning those who start programs in the fall are allowed to complete up to 50% of their programs online and retain their eligibility for a Post-Graduation Work Permit (PGWP).
+As the US restricts visas, Canada has extended its flexible rules for international students, making it one of the easiest countries to get a work visa.
+The rule changes mean those who start programs in the fall are allowed to complete up to 50% of their programs online and retain their eligibility for a Post-Graduation Work Permit (PGWP).

-Or, you might apply for permanent residence (and thus the right to live and work in Canada) under the Federal Skilled Worker or Canadian Experience Class programs, both of which grant permits if you have work experience in managerial, professional, or technical jobs.
+You might also apply for permanent residence (and thus the right to live and work in Canada) under the Federal Skilled Worker or Canadian Experience Class programs.
+Both of these schemes grant permits if you have one-year of full-time work experience (defined as 30 hours per week for 12 months) in managerial, professional, or technical jobs.
+Applicants for the Canadian Experience Class program must have completed their work experience in Canada.

 Top business schools in Canada include Ivey Business School of the University of Western Ontario, John Molson School of Business at Concordia University, Desautels Faculty of Management at McGill University, and UBC Sauder School of Business.